Chitaoji/lazyr/README.md

 ### Ignore attributes

 You can make a module even lazier by specifying the parameter `ignore` when using `register`, which specifies the ignored attributes of the module.
-A lazy module will not be activated on accessing to an ignored attribute, and the attribute itsef will be set to None.
+A lazy module will not be activated on access to an ignored attribute, and the attribute itsef will be set to None.

 ```py
 >>> import lazyr